-On April 28, 2016, the System's Board of Directors approved the issuance of new debt in the amount of \$25 million to reimburse the System for prior capital expenditures through a direct bank loan.
+On April 28, 2016, the System's Board of Directors approved the issuance of new debt in the amount of \$25 million to reimburse the System for prior capital expenditures through a lease under a master lease agreement.
 The 2016 BAPCC Loan bears a fixed rate of 1.55% paid monthly and matures in June 2023.
 Issuance costs were paid with internal funds.
 If the System is unable to make payment within 30 days of written notice, it will be considered in default.
 The lessor may terminate the lease, demand payment of all amounts up to the original term and any contemplated renewal terms and require the return of all equipment under the lease.

-On August 27, 2015, the System's Board of Directors approved the issuance of new debt in the amount of \$50 million to reimburse the System for prior capital expenditures through a direct bank loan.
+On August 27, 2015, the System's Board of Directors approved the issuance of new debt in the amount of \$50 million to reimburse the System for prior capital expenditures through a lease under a master lease agreement.
 The 2015 BAPCC Loan bears a fixed interest rate of 1.97% paid monthly and matures in September 2025.
 Issuance costs were paid with internal funds.
 If the System is unable to make payment within 30 days of written notice, it will be considered in default.
 The lessor may terminate the lease, demand payment of all amounts up to the original term and any contemplated renewal terms and require the return of all equipment under the lease.